-These are Chrysanthemums.
-They took three days to turn this color, and they are slightly delicate in color.
+These are Chrysanthemums, they took three days to turn this color and they are slightly delicate in color.

-The colors are (from left to right) red, green and blue; I think the blue turned out the best.
+The colors are, from left to right, red, green and blue; I think the blue turned out the best.

 The middle Carnation turned a nice pink with a hint of dark pink around the edges.

-And the Carnation on the right turned a nice yellow color with a hint of darker yellow around the edges.
+The Carnation on the right turned a nice yellow color with a hint of darker yellow around the edges.

 This picture is after two days.
-The Carnations changed color a lot faster than the Chrysanthemums above, and these are a better color.
+The Carnations changed color a lot faster than the Chrysanthemums above and these are a better color.

 Give flower coloring a go, it's lots of fun and you can create some amazing colors for your floral gift baskets.